-12.9 BIKE/SCOOTER RIDERS
+12.8 BIKE/SCOOTER RIDERS

 Children who ride to and from school must use bikeways where possible, wear a helmet for safety (compulsory) and park and chain their bikes or scooters to the bike rack provided.
-Bikes and scooters must be walked (not ridden) in school grounds.
+Bikes and scooters must be walked (not ridden) on the school grounds.

-12.10 CHILDREN'S PROPERTY
+12.9 CHILDREN'S PROPERTY

-All children's property (clothes, books, etc.) must be marked with the child's name.
-Compliance with this direction will assist in the returning of lost property.
+All children's property (clothes, books, etc.) must be labelled with the child's name.
+Compliance with this direction will assist in the return of lost property.

-12.11 LOST PROPERTY
+12.10 LOST PROPERTY